vvoovv/blosm/README.md

 * The [paid](https://gumroad.com/l/blender-osm) version doesn't show you the popup and brings you directly to the imported scene.

 For detailed instructions, limitations, tips and tricks see the [Documentation](https://github.com/vvoovv/blender-osm/wiki/Documentation).

+Watch this [video](https://www.youtube.com/watch?v=i4ySFm4ey9U) by _CG Geek_ to learn how to use the addon in a creative way.

 ## Links
 * [Paid version](https://gumroad.com/l/blender-osm)